Djkcool/Ping-Tester/README.md

 # Ping Tester
 A batch script based ping tester for things like Fortnite or any Custom ip.

-So far there are 4 options you can choose from Fortnite, Popular Other or Exit.
+So far there are 4 options you can choose from Fortnite, Popular, Other or Exit.

 In each ping test there is an option to run it 50 times to get a better average.
 ### Fortnite
-In fortnite you can choose a server region and ping test it.
+In the Fortnite page you can choose a server region to ping test it.

 The reigons it can ping are EU, NAE, NAC, NAW, OCE, ME, ASIA and BRZL
 ### Popular
-In the popular page you can choose a popular website or service to ping test.
+In the popular page you can choose a popular website or service to ping test it.

 Currently the servers in the popular page are: Google, Cloudflare, Facebook, Twitter, TikTok, Reddit, Pinterest, Discord, Netflix, Twitch, AWS (Amazon Web Services), Azure, StackOverFlow, OpenAI and Spotify.
 ### Other